youngXyy/learngit/readme.txt

-Git is a version control system
+Git is a version conttrol system
 Git is a free software
+git has a mustable index called stage